 Alan has also served as a transitional Executive Director for other organizations, on two occasions, first with the pioneering US-based think-tank in economic policy Redefining Progress (1996-1997, the organization is now dormant); and with Earth Charter International, a global NGO focused on the ethics of sustainable development (2005-2007).
 In 2014, he was elected a Full Member of the Club of Rome, the original publishers of the Limits to Growth study.

 In the early 1990s, Alan began experimenting with the use of music and song in his keynote speeches, to bring stories to life and to help explain complex concepts.
 This creative approach was widely appreciated, and as a result, Alan’s parallel career as a singer-songwriter — which he thought he had left behind in 1980s — began anew.

-Alan has since released six albums (and two singles) on the independent label Rain City Records.
+Alan has since released six albums and two singles on the independent label Rain City Records.
+His music video “We Love the SDGs” has been viewed over 23,000 times.
 His music has been featured by the United Nations and been adopted for use in UN-sponsored training and national education programs.
 When expressly invited to do so, Alan continues to mix music into his keynotes.
 He also does small concerts, and he occasionally performs a full-length, one-man show — mixing music, story-telling, and visual imagery — called “Sustainability: The Musical.”

 A dual citizen of both Sweden and the United States, Alan lives in Stockholm with his wife, Kristina AtKisson, who is also a highly experienced sustainability professional (as well as the reason he moved to Sweden).
 They have two children.